DMSO: What It's Actually Used For

 Pain Signals

-In lab and animal studies it lowers inflammatory compounds and appears to quiet the specific nerve fibers (called C-fibers) that carry aching pain.
-This is the proposed reason people feel relief on sore joints — though human proof for that use is thin (see the evidence table below).
+In lab and animal studies it lowers inflammatory compounds and appears to quiet the nerve fibers (C-fibers) that carry aching pain.
+This is the proposed mechanism behind both the bladder relief and the sore-joint reports.

 Mops Up Free Radicals